Click to Hide Notification

 Cadmium Yellow Orange Pigment (PY108) also known as Pyramid Yellow.
 Organic pigment.
 Opaque to Semi-opaque.
 Good tinting strength.
 Excellent Lightfastness.
 Medium drying rate.
 Suitable for all media except Lime-fresco.
 Toxicity B/C Learn More

-8. Cadmium Yellow Middle Pigment
+8. Cadmium Yellow Light Pigment

 Cadmium Yellow Middle Pigment